-Selects the events that will be part of the sequencer event.
-You can select more than one event in each Enable list.
+A sequencer event can consist of up to four events that must be triggered in a sequence.
+You can only select one event in each Enable list.
 You do not have to use all Enable lists.

 If the Disable event occurs, the sequence starts over with the first Enable event again.